From BR Bullpen

 Biographical Information

-Centerfielder Chuck Diering played nine seasons in the major leagues.
+An average ballplayer with minimal power, centerfielder Chuck Diering played nine seasons in the major leagues.

 Born in St. Louis, MO in 1923, he was signed by the hometown St. Louis Cardinals in 1941.
 Diering missed the 1943-1945 seasons due to military service during World War II.
 He made his debut in the majors in 1947 as a back-up who appeared in 105 games but had only 74 at-bats.
 He became the regular centerfielder in 1949, appearing in 123 games in center while Stan Musial was in 72 games in center and 117 in right.
 He was again the most-used centerfielder in 1950, although he was in only 78 games at the position.